Southland Tales

 comedy thriller film written and directed by Richard Kelly.
 It features an ensemble cast that includes Dwayne Johnson, Seann William Scott, Sarah Michelle Gellar, Mandy Moore, and Justin Timberlake.
 An international co-production of the United States and Germany, the film is set in the then-near future of 2008, and is a portrait of Los Angeles, as well as a satiric commentary on the military–industrial complex and the infotainment industry.
-The title refers to the Southland, a name used by locals to refer to Southern California and the Greater Los Angeles area.
+The title refers to the Southland, a name used by locals to refer to the Greater Los Angeles area.
 Original music was provided by Moby.